Below is a complete list of the facilities available to Music & Theatre.

 Carver 338 Design Studio

 Carver 308 is the Theatre classroom that is used for classes including Introduction to Technical Production, Stagecraft, and Advanced Design classes.
 The design studio has twenty drafting tables plus space for craft work, as well as individual locker space for student projects.
 The room is equipped for both wired and wireless Internet.
+To check availability, please see the calendar here.

 No member of the audience is more than 13 rows from the speaker in the uniquely designed 451-seat Fisher Theater.
 The building also features a media booth and full lighting capabilities.
 It is a perfect setting for intimate performances.